 I hope this scrumptious manti maybe a gift of good food, packed with history for your family and friends to share.

-I am passionate about my homeland’s delicious, healthy Turkish cuisine; over 90 authentic Turkish recipes are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland; Signed hardback copies are now 30 % OFF here, and delivered worldwide, including the US – ebook option available too.
+I am passionate about my homeland’s delicious, healthy Turkish cuisine; over 90 authentic Turkish recipes are included (savoury pastries, hot and cold mezes, vegetables cooked in olive oil, desserts, casseroles and more – though not manti) at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland; Signed hardback copies are 25 % off here, and delivered worldwide, including the US and Canada- ebook option available too.
 Afiyet Olsun.

 Serves 4 people

 300gr/ 2 cups/ 10 ½ oz. all-purpose plain flour (plus a little extra for rolling)

 1 egg, beaten